Christa Gagnon is proud of her two handsome boys and one precious little girl. It’s what it is to have a mom’s heart.

 Related Information

-APPLICATION: Please share Christa’s post with moms you know who could use the empathy and encouragement.
-Please leave a comment below for Christa.
+Please share Christa’s post with moms you know who could use the empathy and encouragement.
+Join the conversation and post a comment below for Christa or talk about your mom’s heart.
+Thank you.

 Thank you for sharing your story Christa.
 We too have 2 boys & a girl & our girl had special needs growing up & she still does.
 I will be praying for you, Jordan & your family.